 Loan payable is initially measured at fair value and is subsequently measured at amortised cost using the effective interest rate method.
 The effective interest rate method is a method of calculating the amortised cost of a financial liability and of allocating interest expense over the relevant period.
-The effective interest rate is the rate that exactly discounts estimated future cash payments through the expected life of the financial liability or, where appropriate, a shorter period, to the net carrying amount on initial recognition.
+The effective interest rate is the rate that exactly discounts estimated r.
+Loan payable and finance costs (continued)

+Notes to the Financial Statements of the Fund (continued) For the year ended 31 December 2018 future cash payments through the expected life of the financial liability or, where appropriate, a shorter period, to the net carrying amount on initial recognition.